 It does not support all RAID levels and is not so flexible as depends upon the operating system.

-These were the two different types of RAID implementation and we will discuss about different RAID levels like RAID 0, RAID 1, RAID 5 etc. in the next article.
-Do not forget to subscribe to our email updates for more articles.
+These were the two different types of RAID implementation and we will discuss about different RAID levels like RAID 0, RAID 1, RAID 5, etc. in the next article.